parlance-zz/parlance-zz/README.md

 Hello,

 I've been interested in programming from a young age but pursued a successful career in IT after dropping out of college.
 I would like to transition into a more challenging and intellectually fulfilling career in software engineering.

-While I've spent a great deal of time on machine learning projects in the past I believe that Stable Diffusion, the diffusers library, and their extended applications have the potential to disrupt many industries (to put it rather mildly).
-For the foreseeable future I am devoting my time to working on related projects (g-diffuser-lib, fourier shaped noise outpainting, etc)
+While I've spent a great deal of time on machine learning projects in the past, I believe that Stable Diffusion and diffusion-type generative algorithms have the potential to change the world (to put it rather mildly).

+For the foreseeable future I am devoting my time to working on related projects (g-diffuser-lib, Fourier shaped noise out-painting, scale-invariant latent spaces for generative audio, etc.)

 https://github.com/parlance-zz/g-diffuser-lib